Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 ```

 #### Telegram
-Receive logs update on Telegram.
+If you want to receive logs update on Telegram initiate a new Telegram class, else leave omit this parameter or set as None.
 1. Create a bot with [BotFather](https://t.me/botfather)
 2. Get you `chat_id` with [GiveChatId](https://t.me/GiveChatId_Bot)